TeraFlux/TeraFlix/README.md

 # TeraFlix
-Integrates your Plex Library with NodeJs to discover new movies.
+Integrates your Plex Library with The Movie Database to discover new movies.
 Powered by NodeJs